Quantum Mechanics and Consciousness

 All the paradoxes that trouble quantum physicists (e.g. the quantum eraser and Wigner’s friend) are resolved when the illusion of objective reality is transcended.
 The mechanism behind this illusion is described in the next article: Relativity and Consciousness.

-But before you read that, please watch this 43 second video clip, this 18 second video clip and this 49 second video clip of Donald Hoffman, Cognitive Science Professor at the University of California, Irvine.
+But before you read that, please watch this 43 second video clip, this 18 second video clip and this 49 second video clip of Donald Hoffman, Cognitive Science Professor at UCI.
 In this final 153 second video clip, he explains quantum superposition and entanglement.